 Born in Montreal, Philippe Dionne showed interest in music from a very young age.
 He begged his parents to enroll him in piano lessons at 4 years old and knew ever since that he needed to make music an integral part of his life.
 As an early teen, he traded his piano books for an electric guitar and began playing and singing in rock bands.
 Eventually, his passion guides him towards the vast, explorative, and wonderful world of computerized music production.
 Since 2016, Philippe studies music theory and music technology at McGill University.
 He loves to compose in a variety of styles and for different events.
 He is still hungry for learning and is enthusiastic to join Meute Monde to share his music knowledge and passion for Hip Hop culture with young Quebecers.

-Plume is a 1-year old Great Pyrenees Mountain Dog.
-Traditionally herding dogs, the breed is also sought today for zoo therapy and rescue work.
+Traditionally herding dogs, the Great Pyrenees Mountain Dog is sought today for zoo therapy and rescue work.
 Plume has an exceptional sensibility and loves to accompany humans in their emotions whether they be happy or sad ones.
 He easily and politely establishes contact with people in such a way to avoid scaring anyone.
 Alike all dogs, Plume is a sentient being, which helps us open our audience’s eyes to emotional intelligence and awareness.
 By studying his obvious understanding of our feelings, children contemplate healthier social interactions and learn how to respect their comrades.

 Naturally, Plume radiates love and peacefulness.
 He facilitates dialogue with young audiences since he grabs their attention much more efficiently than all the greatest actors of this world!